How do we apply for a grant?

 We have a grant request that appears to fit within Weingart Foundation guidelines.
 Should we set up a meeting with Foundation staff to present our ideas?

-Generally, the best first step is to submit a letter of inquiry describing the project for which you are seeking funding.
-Due to the high volume of requests we receive, we are unable to meet with organizations individually before submitting a letter of inquiry.
-If, however, you have a question related to our process or guidelines, please feel free to call us, and we would be happy to answer your question.
+Generally, for the Regular Grant Program the best first step is to submit a letter of inquiry (LOI).
+Due to the high volume of requests we receive, we are unable to meet with organizations before they submit an LOI.
+We are also unable to review draft LOIs or applications.
+If, however, you have a question related to our process or guidelines, please feel free to call or email us, and we would be happy to answer your question.

 Do you conduct site visits to all organizations that have submitted a formal application?

 We visit most of our Regular Grant Program applicants.
-The Program Officer will determine the most effective method(s) by which to gather additional information they may need and will contact you to schedule time to review all of your information once a completed application has been received.
+The program officer will determine the most effective method(s) by which to gather additional information and will contact you to schedule time to review all of your information once a completed application has been received.
 Site visits are typically not conducted for Small Grant Program applicants given the high application volume and shorter review timeline.

 I am a past Weingart Foundation grantee and I am interested in applying for a grant again.
 Will I be assigned to the same Program Officer that reviewed my previous application?